Global Routing Operations (grow) Internet Drafts

 Working Group: Global Routing Operations (grow)

-RFC 7854, BMP, uses different message types for different purposes.
+RFC 7854, BGP Monitoring Protocol, uses different message types for different purposes.
 Most of these are Type, Length, Value (TLV) structured.
 One message type, the Peer Up message, lacks a set of TLVs defined for its use, instead sharing a namespace with the Initiation message.
 Subsequent experience has shown that this namespace sharing was a mistake, as it hampers the extension of the protocol.
 This document updates RFC 7854 by creating an independent namespace for the Peer Up message.
 It also updates RFC 8671 and RFC 9069 by moving the defined codepoints in the newly introduced registry.
-The changes in this document are formal only, compliant implementations of RFC 7854, RFC 8671 and RFC 9069 also comply with this specification.
+Compliant implementations of RFC 7854, RFC 8671 and RFC 9069 also comply with this specification.

 AS Path Prepending